Observational window effects on multi-object Reverberation Mapping: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their comments that improved the paper.
 UM and AP are supported by the Australian Government Research Training Program (RTP) Scholarship.
 PM and ZY are supported in part by the United States National Science Foundation under Grant No. 161553 to PM.
 PM is grateful for support from the Radcliffe Institute for Advanced Study at Harvard University.
 PM also acknowledges support from the United States Department of Energy, Office of High Energy Physics under Award Number DE-SC-0011726.
 TMD and JC are supported by an Australian Research Council Laureate Fellowship (project number FL180100168).

-We acknowledge parts of this research was carried out on the traditional lands of the Ngunnawal and Ngambri peoples.
+We acknowledge parts of this research were carried out on the traditional lands of the Ngunnawal and Ngambri peoples.
 We pay our respects to their elders past, present, and emerging.

 This analysis used \texttt{NumPy} \citep{harris2020array}, \texttt{Astropy} \citep{astropy:2013, astropy:2018}, \texttt{SciPy} \citep{2020SciPy-NMeth}, and \texttt{thorsky} (\url{https://github.com/jrthorstensen/thorsky}).
 Plots were made using \texttt{matplotlib} \citep{Hunter:2007} and \texttt{seaborn} \citep{Waskom2021}.
 This work has made use of the SAO/NASA Astrophysics Data System Bibliographic Services.